antoinesavard/GODAR/README.md

 ### What does GODAR do?

 GODAR is a discrete element model that solves Newton's equations for a given number of cylindrical floes of ice.
 The disks have a radius, a thickness initial positions and bonds specified by the user, from which the model advances time.
 The forces at play are contact forces computed from Hertzian mechanics, bond forces computed from a simple beam theory, coriolis, atmopheric and oceanic forces computed from a quadratic drag law.
 Sheltering is taken into account, meaning that small floes can hide behind large floes and receive less wind or currents because of that.
 In order to find all interactions, a nearest neighbor search algorithm has been implemented: we use a kd-tree to find interacting floes.
-Moreover, the code is parallelized, and therfore GODAR is suitable for large number of floes $\mathcal{O}(10^3)$.
+Moreover, the code is parallelized using mpi and openmp, and therefore GODAR is suitable for large number of floes on the order of $\mathcal{O}(10^3)$ particles.

 ### How to setup GODAR